Comprehensive Samsung QN85C TV Review and TV Comparisons

 Built-in tunerATSC 1.0ATSC 3.0ATSC 1.0ATSC 3.0

-This table offers a comparison of 65-inch TVs, providing an overview of their key features, including price, screen type, refresh rate, HDR support, smart TV platform, HDMI ports, and built-in tuner type.
+This table offers a comparison of 65-inch TVs.
+It provides an overview of their key features.
+These features include price, screen type, refresh rate, HDR support, smart TV platform, HDMI ports, and built-in tuner type.
 Each TV has its unique set of attributes to consider.